 I made a minor change to her dressing recipe and substituted mayonnaise for the egg yolk.
 I have a wonderful recipe for Caesar dressing that uses mayonnaise in place of egg yolk and figured it would work just as well - and it did.

 I hope you try this delicious, fresh-tasting salad!
 We loved it!

 Boston Lettuce Salad with Creamy Parmesan Dressing and Parmesan Tuiles

 Adapted from Stir by Barbara Lynch

 Juice of 1/2 lemon

 1 cup light olive oil or grape seed oil

-In a bowl, which the mayonnaise, mustard, lemon juice and vinegar until well combined.
+In a bowl, whisk the mayonnaise, mustard, lemon juice and vinegar until well combined.
 Slowly add the olive or grapeseed oil in a thin stream until the oil is fully incorporated and emulsified.
-Whisk in the 1 cup of grated parmesan.
+Whisk in the 1 cup of grated Parmesan.
 Season to taste with a little salt and pepper.

 1-1/2 cups of grated Parmesan cheese (I use Parmigiana Reggiano)